Great Famine (Ireland): Reaction in Ireland

-Mitchel later wrote one of the first widely circulated tracts on the famine, The Last Conquest of Ireland (Perhaps), published in 1861.
+John Mitchel, one of the leading Irish nationalists, later wrote one of the first widely circulated tracts on the famine, The Last Conquest of Ireland (Perhaps), published in 1861.
 It proposed that British actions during the famine and their treatment of the Irish were a deliberate effort at genocide.
 It contained a sentence that has since become famous: "The Almighty, indeed, sent the potato blight, but the English created the Famine."
 Mitchel was charged with sedition because of his writings, but this charge was dropped.
 He was convicted by a packed jury under the newly enacted Treason Felony Act and sentenced to 14 years transportation to Bermuda.

 According to Charles Gavan Duffy, The Nation insisted that the proper remedy, retaining in the country the food raised by her people until the people were fed, was one which the rest of Europe had adopted, and one which even the parliaments of the Pale (i.e., before the union with Great Britain in 1801) had adopted in periods of distress.

 Contemporaneously, as found in letters from the period and in particular later oral memory, the name for the event is in An Drochshaol, though with the earlier spelling standard of the era, which was Gaelic script, it is found written as in Droċ-Ṡaoġal.
 In the modern era, this name, while loosely translated as "the hard-time", is always denoted with a capital letter to express its specific historic meaning.

 The period of the potato blight in Ireland from 1845 to 1851 was full of political confrontation.
 A more radical Young Ireland group seceded from the Repeal movement in July 1846, and attempted an armed rebellion in 1848.
 It was unsuccessful.

-In 1847, William Smith O'Brien, leader of the Young Ireland party, became one of the founding members of the Irish Confederation to campaign for a Repeal of the Act of Union, and called for the export of grain to be stopped and the ports closed.
+In 1847, William Smith O'Brien, leader of the Young Ireland party, became one of the founding members of the Irish Confederation.
 The following year, he helped organise the short-lived Young Irelander Rebellion of 1848 in County Tipperary.